The Native American Shepherd is actually a mix of two different breeds of dog, the Native American Indian dog and the Belgian Shepherd.

-You need to interact with them quite a lot in order to stop them from becoming bored as their potentially destructive side is going to kick in, and that can lead to further issues.
+You need to interact with them quite a lot to stop them from becoming bored as their potentially destructive side is going to kick in, and that can lead to further issues.

 Even though they are large in size, they are very good around children.
 This applies even to those that are very small in size, so there is nothing to worry about if you have a family.

 As you have a dog here that has a reasonable amount of energy and is more on the large side, then their diet will play an important role in things.

 If you purchase a puppy from a breeder, then you must pay close attention to the feeding schedule that they provide.

 You must make sure that you only ever use high-quality food at all times.

 You should be looking at around three cups of food per day, but do limit the number of treats that they receive throughout the day.